adamowada/auto-acp/README.md

     - `export PATH=$PATH:/home/adam/projects/auto-acp`
     - Restart your terminal
   10. Test by running `$ autoacp` in a git repository with uncommitted changes
-  11. Optional Step: Add watch alias to your .bashrc:
+  11. Optional Step: Add a watch alias to your .bashrc:
     - Add this to the bottom of your `.bashrc` file:
       ```bash
       aacp() {